-- A Non-refundable campsite deposit of \$600.00 for Camp Whitsett Summer Camp is required with the reservation form. - On January 1st, a payment of \$100 per person is due, along with the final minimum number of campers.
+- A Non-refundable campsite deposit of \$600.00 for Camp Whitsett Summer Camp is required with the reservation form. - On January 10th, a payment of \$100 per person is due, along with the final minimum number of campers.
 From this point on all payments are non-refundable.
-After January 1st, units may still add scouts if there is space available. - By March 1st, an additional payment of \$100 per person is due. - By May 15th, the balance of all camp fees are due.
+After January 10th, units may still add scouts if there is space available. - By March 7th, an additional payment of \$100 per person is due. - By May 16th, the balance of all camp fees are due. - Post Camp Balance due the Friday after your week at camp.